Avanade/NTangle/docs/generated/join.md

 Property | Description
 -|-
-**`name`** | The unique name .
-[Mandatory]<br/>&dagger; A unique name is required where the same `TableName` is referenced more than once within a logical CDC entity.
+**`name`** | The unique name.
+[Mandatory]<br/>&dagger; A unique name is required where the same `Table` is referenced more than once within a logical CDC entity.
 However, generally, this will represent the unique name of the table within the database.
 `schema` | The schema name of the table to join.<br/>&dagger; Defaults to `Cdc.Schema`; i.e. same schema.
 `table` | The name of the table to join.<br/>&dagger; Defaults to `Name`.
 This is used to specify the actual underlying database table name (required where the `Name` has been changed to enable uniqueness).
 `alias` | The `Schema` and `Table` alias name.<br/>&dagger; Will automatically default where not specified.